GlobalFishingWatch/GFW_technical_documentation/Fishing-effort-and-vessel-presence.md

 ## Key Tables

-+ `pipe_production_vYYYYMMDD.research_messages` - AIS positions, thinned to one minute per segment, for all vessels.
++ `pipe_ais_v3.research_messages` - AIS positions, thinned to one minute per segment, for all vessels.

 + `pipe_production_vYYYYMMDD.research_segs` - Summaries of vessel activity by segment (`seg_id`).
 Includes fields indicating which segments are likely noise (e.g. `good_seg`, `good_seg2`, `overlapping_and_short`) and should be filtered out.